nativesintech/nativesintech.org/README.md

 ### Netlify 🛫

 Deployment of the master branch and pull requests are built through the [Netlify](https://www.netlify.com/) service.
-This makes it easy for maintainer and contributors to check their work before merging into the master branch.
+This makes it easy for maintainers and contributors to check their work before merging into the master branch.

 ### Webpack 🎒